 Neuropathic pain is less common and this occurs where there has been injury to a nerve.
 For example, this can occur in diabetic neuropathy or injury to a nerve due to trauma.
 This may lead to burning constant type of pain.

-How we understand pain and how we respond to pain hugely influences its impact on us.
+How we understand pain management and how we respond to pain hugely influences its impact on us.

 At Body Logic Physiotherapy, we treat many kinds of chronic pain problems.
 This includes common conditions such as back pain, neck pain, headaches, pelvic pain, joint pain, nerve pain (e.g. sciatica), arthritis, muscle pain, tendon pain, bursitis, widespread pain and more (see conditions).